 When it comes to family holidays, things are changing.
-More and more people are choosing RVs instead of the usual combination of flight and hotel.
+More and more people are choosing RVs or motorhomes instead of the usual combination of flight and hotel.
 And it’s leading to a fundamentally different attitude towards the vacation experience.
 No longer is it about the pool or the buffet breakfast experience.
 Instead, there’s something grittier and more raw about the whole adventure.

 So why are big families choosing RVs?